Context-Awareness Enhances 5G Multi-Access Edge Computing Reliability: Security Architecture of Cellular Networks

 The 3GPP security architecture specified for LTE/EPS cannot fulfill new requirements of emerging services in 5G.
 5G networks requires to improve the flexibility of security functions with the MEC services.

 The concept of MEC was proposed by the European Telecommunications Standards Institute (ETSI), suggesting to use the base stations instead of centralized cloud servers for offloading computation tasks from mobile users, in order to provide ``\textit{IT and cloud-computing capabilities within the radio access network (RAN) in close proximity to mobile subscribers}''~\cite{etsi2014mobile}.
-Recently, it is extended and generalized to merge with the concept of \textit{Fog Computing} proposed by Cisco, which aims at exploiting end-user device networks as edge computing units~\cite{bonomi2012fog}.
 Differing from traditional mobile cloud computing systems, MEC systems with hierarchical controlling and management are more near to the end users, less coupled with the central cloud, less dependent on the backhaul network, and therefore with a better support to latency-critical applications~\cite{mao2017survey}.
 The exploitation of MEC, however, can be constrained by the centralized 3GPP LTE/EPS security architecture.

 The current AKA procedure deeply relies on the MME in central cloud, the backhaul latency in network attachment and mobility management can become a bottleneck for the quality of MEC services.
 When data congestions occur in the core network, this delay will significantly increase, and may violate the service latency requirement, especially for some ultra-reliable and ultra-low-latency emergency communication applications~\cite{metis2015updated}.